What is Neurofibromatosis

 Janice comes from a three generation family with Neurofibromatosis.
 She has the condition herself as do her two daughters.

 Janice’s oldest daughter works for Starbucks as she saves to go travelling abroad, where she hopes to do some voluntary work.
 Her younger daughter (currently 17) hopes to pursue a career in childcare – supporting children with additional needs.
 By day, Janice works for a bakery as an accounts clerk.

 Diagnosed with Neurofibromatosis at the age of 10, Andy is a passionate advocate for the charity and in raising awareness of Neurofibromatosis.

-By day, Andy has spent nearly two decades in management, primarily in retail, holding several top positions with an array of companies.
+By day, Andy has spent nearly two decades in sales and management, primarily in retail, holding several positions with an array of companies.
 Andy lives in North Ayrshire with his partner and son.

 One of Gary’s three sons has Neurofibromatosis.
 The support his family received from Funny Lumps prompted Gary to get involved with the running of the charity and ensuring that families – past, present and future – who encounter Neurofibromatosis can access the same help and support.